Discover more at Hatchlands Park

 The house and park are built on land which once belonged to the Benedictine monastery at Chertsey Abbey.
 After the dissolution of the monasteries in the 1530s, the property passed to Sir Anthony Browne (c.1500–48) and his wife Lady Elizabeth Fitzgerald (1527–90).
 Browne was a friend of Henry VIII and held senior roles in the royal household.
 Elizabeth was the daughter of the Lord Deputy of Ireland and childhood companion of Elizabeth I. Anthony and Elizabeth built a manor house on the property, probably near to the current building.

-When Elizabeth died in 1590, her niece Douglas Fitzgerald (1560–1621) inherited Hatchlands.
+When Elizabeth died in 1590, her niece Douglas Fitzgerald (1560–1621) inherited Hatchlands Park.
 She was married to Francis Aungier, 1st Baron Aungier of Longford (1558–1632), who became a senior figure in the British rule of Ireland and commissioner of plantations in Ulster.
-Their descendants kept Hatchlands as one of their English homes for the next century.
-From 1704, local politician Sir Richard Heath (1680–1717) owned Hatchlands.
+Their descendants kept Hatchlands Park as one of their English homes for the next century.
+From 1704, local politician Sir Richard Heath (1680–1717) owned Hatchlands Park.

-It was sold in 1739 to John Raymond (1712–82), a brewer, and fellow Member of Parliament.
-Raymond sold Hatchlands to the Boscawen family ten years later.
+Hatchlands Park was sold in 1739 to John Raymond (1712–82), a brewer, and fellow Member of Parliament.
+Ten years later, Raymond sold it to the Boscawen family.

 The current house at Hatchlands Park was built in 1756 for Admiral Edward Boscawen (1711–61) and his wife Frances Glanville (1719–1805).
-The architect, Stiff Leadbetter, replaced the Tudor house with a fashionable, Neo-classical red-brick mansion.
+Architect Stiff Leadbetter replaced the Tudor house with a fashionable Neo-classical red-brick mansion.
 Architect and designer Robert Adam created the interiors, the earliest English interior commission by him.

-The next owner of Hatchlands was William Brightwell Sumner (1720–91) who was a qualified lawyer who worked for the East India Company from 1744.
+The next owner of Hatchlands Park was William Brightwell Sumner (1720–91) who was a qualified lawyer who worked for the East India Company from 1744.
 He served as Deputy Governor General to Robert Clive when he was Governor of Bengal.
 William had a lucrative career in India and benefitted from large bribes – a fact Clive later made public to prevent William succeeding him.
-William resigned from the Council of India in 1767 and used his fortune to acquire Hatchlands in 1770.
+William resigned from the Council of India in 1767 and used his fortune to acquire Hatchlands Park in 1770.
 During his time in India, he married Catherine Holme (1736–77) and several of their children were born there.
-In England, they made Hatchlands one of their main homes, and William held the post of High Sheriff of Surrey.
+They made Hatchlands Park one of their main homes while William held the post of High Sheriff of Surrey.

 William’s son, politician George Holme Sumner (1760–1838), commissioned the architect Joseph Bonomi to improve the house and the landscape designer Humphry Repton to draw up a scheme to improve the grounds.

-The parkland we see today is largely Repton’s and is recorded in one of his ‘Red Book’ proposals.
-Repton recommended planting the screen of trees along the Epsom Road (A246) so that Hatchlands would be 'changed from a large red house by the side of a high road, to a Gentleman-like residence in the midst of a park’.
+The parkland we see today is largely Repton’s creation and is recorded in one of his ‘Red Book’ proposals.
+Repton recommended planting the screen of trees along the Epsom Road (A246) so that Hatchlands Park would be 'changed from a large red house by the side of a high road, to a Gentleman-like residence in the midst of a park.’

 Following a succession of short leases, Alec and Isabel Cobbe came to live at Hatchlands with their family in 1987.
-Alec is an Irish designer, artist and collector whose collections are displayed in the ground floor rooms.
-The collection was started in the 18th century, when members of the Cobbe family bought many Italian and Dutch paintings for Newbridge House, near Dublin.
-Some of the Cobbe family collection was inherited from 19th-century ancestors from England, Ireland, and India.
-The most notable collection is that of keyboard musical instruments formerly owned or played by famouse composers including Mozart, Chopin, and Purcell.
+A renowned Irish designer, artist and collector, Alec Cobbe's collections are displayed in the ground floor rooms.
+The collection was started in the 18th Century when members of the Cobbe family bought many Italian and Dutch paintings for Newbridge House, near Dublin.
+Some of the Cobbe family collection was inherited from 19th-century ancestors from England, Ireland and India.
+The most notable collection is that of keyboard musical instruments formerly owned or played by famouse composers, including Mozart, Chopin and Purcell.
 These are played at various concerts throughout the year.

 Find out when Hatchlands Park is open, how to get here, the things to see and do and more.